Izaak Walton League Vision for a Second Century of Conservation

 Achieving our vision for conservation and outdoor recreation in America will take hard work and time.

-With the long-term outcomes firmly in sight, the League, our members, volunteers and partners will use the following Second Century Action Plan to drive our collective efforts over the next five years.
+With the long-term outcomes firmly in sight, the League, our members, volunteers and partners will use the following Second Century Action Plan to drive our collective efforts over the next five years, beginning in 2023.

 Building on Our Strengths: Community-based Conservation and Volunteer Science